 - a.
-At 6pm, the VA resident physician contacts the night float resident physician and a "hand-off communication" is performed face-to-face if possible.
+At 5:00 pm, the VA resident physician contacts the night float resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone. - b.
-At 6 am, the night float resident physician contacts the PGY2 VA resident physician and a "hand-off communication" is performed face-to-face if possible.
+At 6:00 am, the night float resident physician contacts the PGY2 VA resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible, then the "hand-off communication" is performed over the phone.

-4. Meriter/TAC
+4. Meriter/EMH

 - a.
-At 5pm, the Meriter/TAC resident contacts the Meriter/TAC on-call resident physician and a "hand-off communication" is performed face-to-face if possible.
+At 5:00 pm, the Meriter/EMH resident contacts the Meriter/EMH on-call resident physician and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible (e.g. the on-call resident physician is scrubbed in surgery), then the "hand-off communication" is performed over the phone. - b.
-At 7am, the post-call resident physician contacts the Meriter/TAC resident and a "hand-off communication" is performed face-to-face if possible.
+At 7:00 am, the post-call resident physician contacts the Meriter/EMH resident and a "hand-off communication" is performed face-to-face if possible.
 If face-to-face communication is not possible, then the "hand-off communication" is performed over the phone.